o3de/sig-ui-ux/readme.md

 #### Who is the Chair and Co-chair?
 - Chair: Joshua Rainbolt (@rainbj), Sr. UX Designer at Amazon
 - Co-chair: Bhanuja Sanghavi (@bhanuja-s), UX Designer at Amazon

+#### What are we working on?
+You can learn more about our current work by visiting our [roadmap](https://github.com/orgs/o3de/projects/9/views/1).

 #### How do I get in contact with you?
 We use Discord, join in on the conversation on the [#sig-ui-ux channel](https://discord.com/channels/805939474655346758/816043761687068712).